Stevie Ray Vaughan’s “Number One” 1959/61/62 Fender Stratocaster

 Number One was put on show for the first time since Stevie’s death in 2012, in Austin, as part of the Bullock State History Museum’s exhibition, “Texas Music Road Trip”.
 It was taken out again for the touring exhibition, “Pride & Joy: The Texas Blues of Stevie Ray Vaughan” in 2017.

 I’m sorry to say I missed the latter exhibition when it moved to downtown LA, with Number One very much its centrepiece.
 Owen did go along, though.
-He took photos and then rubbed my nose in it, the bugger!
+He took photos and then rubbed my nose in it!

 Then there are the “replicas” – guitars lovingly crafted by fans in tribute to their hero, a good few cynical commercial cash-ins and various incarnations from Fender guitar company itself.

 Fender was working on a production SRV signature model before Stevie’s death.
-That guitar sported the original’s fat baseball-bat neck and the gold hardware and engraved pickguard of the latter-day Number One – but with an incongruously unmarked paint job – and finally saw the light of day in 199.
-It’s still part of the company’s product range, retailing the in the UK for a shade under £2,000, or £1,200 on the secondhand market.
-If you can hack the big handful of a neck (I like mine rather slimmer), they’re actually pretty decent guitars.
+That guitar sported the original’s fat baseball-bat neck and the gold hardware and engraved pickguard of the latter-day Number One – but with an incongruously pristine paint job – and finally saw the light of day in 1999.
+It’s still in the company’s product range, retailing the in the UK for a shade under £2,000, or £1,200 on the secondhand market.
+If you can hack the big handful of a neck (I like mine rather slimmer), they’re pretty decent guitars.

-When launched, they sold for around £8,000 but even at this price, they sold like hot cakes.
+When launched, they sold in the UK for around £8,000 but even at this price, they sold like hot cakes.
 They’re worth a LOT more these days – you could easily buy a genuine 1961 Strat for a good deal less!
-(A music shop in central London is currently offering one on Reverb for £39,999!)
+(At the time of writing, a music shop in central London is offering one on Reverb for £39,999!)

 Last year, Fender produced yet another take on Number One, the “Fender Custom Shop Stevie Ray Vaughan SRV Limited Edition Stratocaster Relic”, lightly reliced, but with a nitro finish Fender promises will wear down more quickly and convincingly than the original Fender SRV Signature.
 It sells for somewhere between £4,000 and £5,000, a hefty slice of change, but about par for the course for guitars from the Custom Shop these days.

 Official Fenders aside, you’ll find any number of other copies out there, some very good and some pretty awful.
 Just after Stevie died, I built one myself as a Christmas present for Owen, ten years old at the time.
 30 years on, he still has it and I’m proud to say he sometimes still plays it, albeit in modified form.
-It was one of the guitars he took on the road when the band he was playing for opened shows in football stadiums across North America three years ago for the Who!
-The full story is here…
+I was delighted when it was one of the guitars he took on the road when the band he was playing for opened shows in football stadiums across North America three years ago for the Who!
+The full story of that guitar is here…

 So, in the unlikely event that I were to bump into Jimmie Vaughan and he were to put Number One into my hands, how would I feel?